-The Department of Asian Studies at the Faculty of Arts of Palacký University is a workplace focused on education and scientific and research activities oriented on present languages and cultures in the Asian Region with the emphasis on the area of Pacific Asia.
+The Department of Asian Studies at the Faculty of Arts of Palacký University is a workplace focused on education and scientific and research activities focused on contemporary languages and cultures in the Asian Region with an emphasis on the Asian Pacific area.

 - Three-year Bachelor study programmes: